SabianF/SabianF/README.md

 </details>

-# What would help me with Ugeddit the most right now
+# What would help Ugeddit the most right now
 - **Meeting** more people who want to test our social skills mastery skill tree (CNC) and share their experience
   1. Seeing it for the first time
   1. Understanding its content